amir1376/ab-download-manager/CONTRIBUTING.md

 - **Feature Requests**: Have an idea for a new feature?
 Let me know by opening an issue or starting a discussion.

+- **Translations**: You can translate AB Download Manager into other languages on Crowdin.
+See the Translations section below for more information.

 - **Pull Requests**: If you’d like to contribute code, feel free to submit a pull request.
 Just make sure to read the guidelines below before you start.

+## Translations

+If you’d like to help translate AB Download Manager into another language, you can do so on Crowdin.
+Here’s how:

+- You can find the project here: [AB Download Manager on Crowdin](https://crowdin.com/project/ab-download-manager)
+- Please DO NOT submit translations via pull requests.

 ## Pull Requests